Spyabhishek/findingthedots.github.io/README.md

+> With reference to Steve Job's "We will only be able to connect the dots later at some point in the future", I say "Lets try to plot as many dots as we can in our present itself".

-🖖 Dear fellow readers, greetings !!!
+Dear fellow readers, greetings !!!

 With this community I would like to be able to facilitate students with industry standard toolset and practices for **efficient development & deployment**, **quality product & project management** and **better productivity** to inspire **content creation** and **personal and professional management** among them.